Arzaghi/sparse/README.md

 sparse<std::string> sp(100, "No Value");
 ```
 #### Basic Usage
-The object can be use in a way very similar to other standard C++ containers such as std::vector as bellow:
+The sparse object can be use in a way very similar to other standard C++ containers such as std::vector as bellow:

 ```cxx
 sp[0] = 0;